NIVANorge/edna-runner/README.md

 Sequencer coverage.
 From ONT.

 ### amr
-AMR file. not sure where those come from.
+AMR files in json format. not sure where those come from.

+### AMR_conversion
+xlsx file created from AMR files.
+See R script.

 ### throughput_FAY98638_f4f80a9b_3cb56578.csv